nafod/snug/data/test.md

 You can also make `inline code` to add code into other things.

 ```
 // `for` is Go's only looping construct.
-Here are
-// three basic types of `for` loops.
+I'm padding this comment to demonstrate code scrolling.

 package main